10yard/dkafe/readme.md

 ### This project includes:
  - An interactive frontend launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
- - A rom patcher that will automatically generate hacks from the many included patch files.
+ - A rom patcher that will automatically generate hacked roms from the many included patch files.
  - Scripts to seamlessly interface MAME with the frontend.
  - 3 Donkey Kong hacks made by me for use with DKAFE:
    1. **DK Who and the Daleks**